 Flat Bench Lying Leg Raise

-- Lay with your back flat on a bench with your palms under your butt and legs hanging off the edge.
+- Lay on a bench with your palms under your butt and legs hanging off the edge.

-- Raise your legs until the form a 90-degree angle at the hip, slightly raising your hips at the top.
+- Raise your legs until they form a 90-degree angle at the hip, slightly raising your hips at the top.
+That's one rep.

 - Place a dumbbell in-between your feet for added resistance if needed.